Amsterdam-Internships/Readability-Lexical-Simplification/README.md

 ## Project Folder Structure

-Explain briefly what's where so people can find their way around.
-For example:

 There are the following folders in the structure:

 1) [`resources`](./resources): Random nice resources, e.g. [`useful links`](./resources/README.md)